gustavsgoldbergs/nameglich-modpack/README.md

 Just download Fabric and install it.
 Then download source code zip of the modpack and put the mods inside your mods folder Access it by typing %appdata% in your Win+R run dialouge and going into AppData/Roaming/.minecraft/Mods.

+#### tip;
+# NEVER USE TLAUNCHER.
+## It is proven to be malware.

+#### Installation of the modpack

+Download the .mrpack file, open your launcher, and click 'Add instance' Select 'Import from zip' frome the sidebar, and click 'browse'.
+Then select the mrpack file you just downloaded.